 Before you proceed, make sure that another user exists that has the Administrator role or is in a group with the Administrator role.
-For information on how to create, edit, and delete users, see "Local Users" on page 138
+For information on how to create, edit, and delete users, see Local Users.

 To disable a root user: